jglazar/notes/quant_interview/ams301_counting.md

 an-4, k-1.
 With 3 colors gives i+3-1Ci prefactor

 Placing parentheses -- an = sum from 1 to n-1 of ( ai * a(n-i) )
+  * This is Catalan's number -- see articles.md

 Ternary sequences with even number of 0s -- a(n-1) + a(n-1) + ( 3^(n-1) -
 a(n-1) )